+According to the German Parcel and Express Logistics Association (BIEK), a total of 4.4 billion shipments per year are to be sent and delivered by 2023.
 By comparison: in 2019, there were still 3.65 billion courier, express and parcel shipments, 20 percent fewer than expected in 2023.
 At Christmas 2020, in times of the Corona pandemic, the parcel industry expects 420 million shipments.

 All this will have an impact on traffic, travel times and fuel consumption, and thus also on CO2 emissions.
 At the same time, 66 percent of the participants surveyed in DPD’s E-Shopper Barometer 2019 now prefer brands and retailers who live up to their responsibility when shopping online.
 Environmentally conscious online shoppers, therefore, represent the largest group of buyers in online retailing.

 The reverse is true: Despite the sharp rise in the number of online purchases and shipments, especially in the current corona pandemic, sustainable concepts for last mile delivery need to be developed and discussed. “

 We have already identified sustainable carriers and services in several countries where we operate, which we offer to our customers on demand,” explains Dr. Johannes Plehn, founder and Co-CEO of Seven Senders and co-host of the event “Sustainability in E-Commerce”.